 This is the value, as at the relevant date, of the reporting entity's holdings of its own Common Equity Tier 1 Capital instruments, unless exempted by APRA or eliminated through the application of Australian Accounting Standards.
-Include any unused trading limit on these instruments where agreed with APRA and own Common Equity Tier 1 Capital instruments that the ADI could be contractually obliged to purchase, regardless of whether they are held on the banking or trading books.
-Refer to paragraph 26(1) and Attachment J of APS 111.
+Include any unused trading limit on these instruments agreed with APRA and own Common Equity Tier 1 Capital instruments that the ADI could be contractually obliged to purchase, regardless of whether they are held on the banking or trading books.
+Refer to Attachment D of APS 111.